 91 percent of surveyed paid search marketers report that personalization contributes to improved conversion rates.

 But that’s just a starting point.
-To signicantly boost conversion rates, you’ll need to employ more advanced personalization methods.
+To significantly boost conversion rates, you’ll need to employ more advanced personalization methods.
 Here are some you should use in concert with your campaigns:

 Custom Audiences were actually invented by Facebook, but Google now offers them on its Search, YouTube, and Gmail properties (Google calls its product “Customer Match”).
-These audiences consist of email addresses of people who’ve already had some kind of encounter with your business, for example by buying a product, opting into an email list, or responding to your offline marketing.
+The “audiences” comprising Custom Audiences consist of email addresses of people who’ve already had some kind of encounter with your business, for example by buying a product, opting into an email list, or responding to your offline marketing.
 By carefully segmenting your lists, you can precisely target these people with offers most likely to result in conversions.
 Custom Audiences are useful for remarketing/retargeting, avoiding ad burnout, and broadening campaign reach through “lookalike audiences.” (audiences whose properties are similar to those in the uploaded list).
-Didt has published an e-book on Custom Audiences that guides you through the process.

 Remarketing Lists for Search Ads

-Remarketing Lists for Search Ads (AKA “RLSAs”) provide a great way to personalize ad copy for people who’ve visited your site.
+Remarketing Lists for Search Ads (AKA “RLSAs”) provide an effective way to personalize ad copy for people who’ve visited your site.
 RLSAs can be programmed very simply (e.g. a person visited yoururl.com/halloweendeals.html but didn’t convert) or via sophisticated rules with multiple conditions that must be satisfied before the ad fires.

 Knowing the IP number used by a searcher will tell you a lot.
-For example, if you’re a B2B in the software business, and someone comes in from Oracle.com or IBM.com, you’ll probably want to bid a lot for that customer and him/her a personalized ad.
-Conversely, a visitor coming in from Verizon.com or T-Mobile.com won’t likely be as valuable.
-Unfortunately, Adwords doesn’t let you do this kind of sophisticated personalized targeting (because of privacy concerns), but a good third-party management tool (such as Didit’s Maestro) can.
+For example, if you’re a B2B in the software business, and someone comes in bearing an IP number reserved by Oracle.com or IBM.com, you’ll probably want to bid a lot for that customer and serve him/her a uniquely personalized ad.
+Conversely, a visitor coming bearing an IP address associated with Verizon.com or T-Mobile.com won’t likely be as valuable.
+Unfortunately, Adwords doesn’t let you do this kind of sophisticated personalized targeting (because of privacy concerns).

 One caveat you’ll probably not enjoy hearing